HSS Placement Students

 Watch this video guide to help you understand what the data means.

-It is important to note that the data in the app is refreshed nightly, so anything you attend or miss today will be reflected in the app tomorrow.
+The app data refreshed nightly, so anything you attend or miss today will be reflected in the app tomorrow.

 If you didn't swipe your card to your timetabled class, then there won't be any record of it in the system.